-The Master of Arts in Biblical Literature and Languages (MA(BLL) is designed for those students who seek a level of professional competence in the Bible and theology with a heavy emphasis on the biblical languages and who are preparing for advanced degrees and teaching posts.
-This master’s program is suitable for educators, translators, missionaries, and other servant leaders who minister apart from pastoral duties.
+The Master of Arts in Biblical Literature and Languages (MA(BLL)) is designed for those students who seek a level of professional competence in the Bible and theology with a heavy emphasis on the biblical languages, and who are preparing for advanced degrees and teaching posts.
+This master’s program is suitable for educators, translators, global workers, and other servant leaders who minister apart from pastoral duties.

 Elective Credit Hours

 Avg.
 Years to Complete

 |BE 501||Old Testament Studies I: Pentateuch and Former Prophets||3|